Iain Livingstone

 Sir Iain Thomas Livingstone, (born 6 October 1966) is a Scottish solicitor and retired police officer who served as Chief Constable of Police Scotland.
-He is currently leading Kenova, a series of historical investigations and reviews in relation to murders and other criminal activity which took place during The Troubles in Northern Ireland.
+He is currently leading Operation Kenova, a series of historical investigations and reviews in relation to murders and other criminal activity which took place during The Troubles in Northern Ireland.

 He took over as Officer in Overall Command of Kenova in 2023 after his predecessor, Jon Boutcher QPM, took on the Chief Constable role of the PSNI.

 Prior to becoming Chief Constable of Police Scotland, Sir Iain had served as Deputy Chief Constable Designate.
 He was named as the next Chief Constable on 15 August 2018 and took up office formally on 27 August 2018.
 He retired from Police Scotland in August 2023.

 Early life

 Livingstone graduated from the University of Aberdeen in 1988 with a first class Bachelor of Laws degree.
 During his time as a student at Aberdeen he played association football as a forward for Raith Rovers and Montrose.
 He also attended the University of Strathclyde before beginning a career as a solicitor.